Crowd Counting Considering Network Flow Constraints in Videos

-Statistic counting methods are regression methods\cite{CABL1,CABL2,CABL3,CDF1,CDF2,CKG,LCC} by training a map from low level features to the number of people directly.
-Antoni B. Chan and Nuno Vasconcelos \cite{CABL1,CABL2,CABL3} utilize gaussian process regression method and bayesian poisson regression method to obtain the correspondence between the features (segment features, edges features and texture features) and crowd number.
-D.Conte et al \cite{CDF1,CDF2} applied support vector regression method to learn the map from salient points based features to crowd number.
-Although the training procedure needs some elaborate work, including feature selection, these methods are more robust and efficient than pedestrian detection methods in high-density crowd scene.
-Therefore they gain extensive popularity in crowd counting.
+\textbf{Counting by statistics}: These methods adopt machine learning techniques directly to learn a mapping from low-level features to people counting in a scene.
+Among extensive machine learning methods, regression methods\cite{CABL1,CABL2,CABL3,CDF1,CDF2,CKG,LCC,ZZW,ZLN,AZZQH} are the most popular in crowd counting.
+Chan and Vasconcelos \cite{CABL1,CABL2,CABL3} utilized Gaussian process regression method and Bayesian-Poisson regression methods to obtain the correspondence between the features of each segmented region and crowd number.
+D.Conte et al \cite{CDF1,CDF2} applied support vector regression method to learn the mapping from features based on the salient points to crowd number.
+Al-Zaydi et al \cite{AZZQH} proposed a piece-wise linear model with dynamic features selection to deal with low and high occlusions.
+Dan Kong et al\cite{KGT} introduced a viewpoint invariant feature and used a single hidden layer neural network as a regressor.
+Yang Cong et al \cite{CGZ} estimated the number of pedestrians by quadratic regression, and a novel feature based on flow velocity field estimation was considered as input of quadratic regression.
+Jingwen Li\cite{LHL} removed non-pedestrian moving objects first by template matching method, followed by a linear regressor trained to predict the number of people.
+Although these type methods need some elaborate work, including feature selection and off-line training stage, they are more robust and efficient than that of detection based for a high-density crowd scene.
+Therefore, they gain extensive popularity in crowd counting problem.
 There are other machine learning methods applied to crowd counting, such as sparse respresentation\cite{FHR} and deep learning\cite{ZCL}.
-However, almost all statistic methods use only one frame to predict pedestrian number, which result in inconsistent predictions.
-It means that these methods may output different values for the same group of people in consecutive frames.
+However, almost all statistic methods estimate the number of people within one frame, which may result in inconsistent predictions.
+It means that these methods may get different values for the same group of people in consecutive frames.